ber0i/e-SparX/README.md

 ### Setting Connections

-There are two ways to define connection: Specifying the source artifact in the register method (see starter tutorial), or using `edl.connect`.
+There are two ways to define pipeline connections: Specifying the source artifact in the register method (see starter tutorial), or using `edl.connect`.
 In `edl.connect`, you only need to specify the pipeline you're addressing and the source and target artifact you want to connect.

 ### Updating and Deleting Artifacts, Deleting Pipelines

-- You can update an artifact via calling the correct `edl.register` method again, using the updated metadata.
+- You can update an artifact via calling the correct `edl.register` method again, passing the updated metadata.
 You cannot change an artifact type or the name of an artifact.
+You can only update artifacts you've created yourself.
 - You can delete artifacts using `delete_artifact`.
-You can only delete artifacts that you created yourself.
+You can only delete artifacts that you've created yourself.
 - You can delete a pipeline once it is completely empty using `delete_pipeline`.
-You can only delete pipelines that you created yourself.
+You can only delete pipelines that you've created yourself.

 ### Reusing a Pipeline Fast

-You can download all artifacts from a pipeline to your repository directly, using the Python method `init_pipeline` or the CLI command `edl-pipeline-init`.
+You can download all artifacts from a pipeline to your files directly, using the Python method `init_pipeline` or the CLI command `edl-pipeline-init`.
 Check their docstring for more details.

-> **NOTE**: The current links to artifacts on GitLab will not work, as a Login is required to see the code on GitLab.
+> **NOTE**: The current links to artifacts on GitLab will not work in the download process, as a Login is required to see the code on GitLab.
 You will be informed about this when executing the method.
 This will not break the function and you will safely download the remaining artifacts.

 ### User Management and "Safety"